Master's in Public Policy

 The MPP programme will qualify its graduates to:

-- Assess issues from multidisciplinary perspectives
+- Consider issues from a range of disciplinary perspectives

 Further information on the course, including curriculum and details of how to apply can be found in the tabs at the top of the page, or in the MPP brochure.
 The course will run full time for 9 months, from October to June.